-Apostille requests will not be available until after May 1, 2020.
+Apostille and Notary Public requests will not be available until further notice.

 Alumni who plan to work abroad, apply for visas, or return to their home country may be required to produce documentation certifying the degree(s) or diploma(s) earned at Wentworth Institute of Technology.
 The Registrar’s Office can provide a letter of Degree or Diploma Authentication.
 In some cases, alumni may request an apostille that requires the documents, such as a transcript or diploma, to be authenticated by a designated governmental authority.
 In this case, the authentication takes the form of a certification called an “apostille”, as approved by the Hague Convention.
 To accomplish this, the signature of the Registrar is validated by a Notary Public; this serves to authenticate the authority of Wentworth to produce such documents and to perform their duties.